 Project Plan

-The restated scope was to include three aspects of the project.
-This restates the scope to include three aspects of the project.
-The three main aspects of the project moved to designing a system to decrease the energy usage of the MagLab.
-This part of the project utilizes the final selection of optimizing the pumps for the magnets.
-The cooling pumps will lower the electricity usage therefore lowering the carbon footprint of the MagLab.
+The project has two main objectives: determine a method of transporting chill water to IRCB and optimize the magnet cooling pumps at the MagLab.
+Optimizing the cooling pumps will lower the electricity usage therefore lowering the carbon footprint of the MagLab.
 The optimization will look into the utilization of the variable speed cooling pumps.
 For example, when the magnets aren’t being run at full power, the pumps will be run at a lower level as well.
 This will save a lot of energy.
 The second aspect of the project is to transport chilled water to the IRCB.
 The goal will be to connect it as a system, The plan is to simulate the combining of the HVAC systems throughout Innovation Park.
 This can also help decrease the energy usage of Innovation Park by negating the need to build a completely new HVAC system at the new building.
 The project looks into a 30-year examination of the energy savings.
 The final part of the project is the validation technique.
 The validation technique will be a way to show and justify the amount energy saved through the project.
 It is a visual representation of how the pumps will be optimized.

 The second aspect of the plan to transport chilled water to the IRCB started with looking at how much cooling capacity it would take or what is the amount of cooling required to keep its contractors comfortable and experiments running safely.
 Then we needed to find out how much chill water would be needed for this cooling capacity.
 Then we designed a method to get this chill water from the Maglab to IRCB.
 From the report done by the affiliated engineers it was found to need 800 tons of cooling capacity and 1371 gpm of chilled water being pumped to keep up with this cooling capacity.
 Then research was done on what types of pipes should be used for this system and it was found that it should use pipes of roughly 6.5” for the inner diameter.